mgielissen/s2u_addons/README.md

 The main goal of s2u_addons is to do your accounting, project management, timesheets and subscriptions.

-To give you an impression how thinks works: https://www.youtube.com/watch?v=nhUQ3ZWp6Uw
+To give you an impression how things works: https://www.youtube.com/watch?v=nhUQ3ZWp6Uw

 Please contact us if you have any questions: